autowarefoundation/autoware-documentation/docs/how-to-guides/creating-maps-for-autoware/index.md

 ## Point cloud maps

-A 3D point cloud map is primarily used for LiDAR-based localization in Autoware.
+A 3D point cloud map is primarily used for LiDAR-based localization and part of perception in Autoware.
 In order to determine the current position and orientation of the vehicle, a live scan captured from one or more LiDAR units is matched against a pre-generated 3D point cloud map.
 Therefore, an accurate point cloud map is crucial for good localization results.

 ### Point cloud map specifications